Traces in monoidal derivators, and homotopy colimits

 The top left square commutes by the normalization property, the pentagon in the middle by the external product and normalization properties of section~\ref{sec:ehom}.
 The rest is clearly commutative.
 (One also needs here Lemma~\ref{lem:isos} to ensure that the morphism corresponding to $\delta$ under adjunction is invertible.)

 Next, we may decompose \numbercircled{3} by adjunction as follows:

 Both squares commute by the external product property in section~\ref{sec:ehom}. \end{proof} The following lemma completes the proof of Proposition~\ref{pro:main}. \begin{lem} The right square in~(\ref{eq:colim-schema}) commutes. \end{lem} \begin{proof} Again, we may assume $T=\one$ by the lemma above.
-First, (\ref{eq:coev-ev}) lets us replace the evaluation map on the top by the following composition (the small Greek letter arrows will be defined below):
+First, (\ref{eq:coev-ev}) lets us replace the evaluation morphism on the top by the following composition (the arrows labeled with a small Greek letter will be defined below):

 The commutativity of \numbercircled{4} can be checked on each tensor factor separately; only one of them is possibly non-obvious:

 The two squares in the top row commute by the biduality property of section~\ref{sec:ehom} while the rest is clearly commutative.